 Head back over to the section of your account where you manage your SSLs.

-After clicking on Manage, you will be presented with the following…
+After clicking on Setup, you will be presented with the following…

 - Past that strange looking text (your CSR) in the box

-After clicking the “Request Certificate” button in the previous step, you will see the screen displayed below.
+After clicking the “Continue” button again, you will see the screen displayed below.

 This means you did it right!